jimratliff/GenoMac-system/README.md

 - USER_CONFIGURER is signed into its account

 At a high level, for a particular new Mac, Project GenoMac involves the following steps:
-- USER_CONFIGURER performs the following:
+- Systemwide settings, performed by USER_CONFIGURER
-  - manually installs Homebrew (which necessarily installs Git)
+  - manually install Homebrew (which necessarily installs Git)
-  - manually clones the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system) to `~/.genomac-system`
+  - manually clone the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system) to `~/.genomac-system`
-  - Using the GenoMac-system repo, executes scripts to:
+  - using the GenoMac-system repo, execute scripts to:
     - make system-level changes to PATH to make Homebrew-installed apps and man pages available to all users without user-specific modifications
     - install apps using Homebrew
     - install resources